unimonkiez/react-native-asset/README.md

 ## Link and unlink assets to your react-native project with ease!

+## Advantages
+* `react-native link` only supports font files, this tool supports all assets.
+* Unlinking is automatic, with `react-native link`, you need to unlink the files manually.

 ### [Check out this starter-kit to use your assets with even more simplicity.](https://github.com/unimonkiez/react-platformula-boilerplate)

 ## Usage